eadorin/target-enhancements/readme.md

 Thanks to all the other developers who inspired this work.

-I'm trying to make this module a upgrade of my favorite tagetting module for all system 'Target Enhancements'.
+I'm trying to make this module a upgrade of my favorite targetting module for all system 'Target Enhancements'.

+### NOTE

+Another objective i will try to set up AFTER make it work this module is to build a module library for targetting on foundry system independent, in the specific a upgrade of this module [lib-targeting](https://github.com/eadorin/lib-targeting) always thanks to [eadorin](https://github.com/eadorin)

 ## Installation